Detailed content of our market study

 1.1 Definition and scope of the study

 Islamic finance refers to a segment of the financial industry that specializes in offering financial products in accordance with Koranic law.
-Sharia law prohibits excessive risk, the concept ofinterest (riba), and the financing of activities deemed illicit, such as the market for alcohol, pornography, pork and pork by-products, and so on.
+Sharia law prohibits excessive risk, the notion ofinterest (riba), and the financing of activities deemed illicit, such as the market for alcohol, pornography, pork and pork by-products, and so on.
 Thanks to very specific legal and financial systems, Islamic finance today offers its customers a wide range of products.

 Despite a solid foothold in Europe, mainly in the UK, Luxembourg and Germany, Islamic finance is struggling to find its place in the French market.
 Yet France is the European country with the largest Muslim population (8.8% of the French population) , and fintechs are multiplying to offer customers halal products.
 The relaxation of the legal framework in the wake of the crisis, encouraged by some of the country's political figures, has given this segment of the finance industry its first wind.
 But fear of Islam remains the main obstacle to the development of Islamic finance and savings.